kcrary/istari/docs/terms.md

 #### Opacity

-Constants have one of five levels of opacity: soft, firm, soft-strict, hard, or opaque:
+Constants have one of six levels of opacity: soft, firm, soft-strict, firm-strict, hard, or opaque:

                       OPAQUE
                         |
                        HARD
+                        |
+                    FIRM_STRICT
                      /      \
                 FIRM          SOFT_STRICT
                      \      /
                        SOFT

 - Hard: the default opacity for a constant with a definition.
 The constant can be unfolded, and a few tactics (notably `intro` and